 You would’ve thought that he was trying to resurrect the Flat Earth theory.
 The replies, mostly from college age kids, took exception and as much as declared that he had no right to make such a claim.
 After all, where was his scientific proof???

 In my humble opinion, there’s too much that “science” doesn’t know about what’s going on today to reach back into prehistory and make declarations of implied fact about things that played out millions of years ago.
 The level of certainty that’s assumed when it comes to evolution is downright embarrassing.
-For example, scientists aren’t sure whether or not the currently living, breathing Komodo dragon is venomous, but they seem quite certain that T-Rex evolved into some form of modern day bird.
+For example, scientists aren’t sure whether or not the currently living, breathing Komodo dragon is venomous (or just has toxic saliva), but they seem quite certain that T-Rex evolved into some form of modern day bird.

 But I digress.
 There’s a bigger picture point to this story.